 Yes, CIBIL score is only applicable in India as it is generated on the basis of data provided by Indian lenders only.

 Q8.
 Does TransUnion CIBIL have a mobile application in India?

 No, TransUnion CIBIL does not have a mobile application for India.
 However official partners of CIBIL, such as Paisabazaar.com have mobile apps through which you can check your credit report and score for free.

 Q10.
-Does CIBIL publish a wilful defaulter list?
+Does CIBIL publish a willful defaulter list?

-No, CIBIL does not publish a wilful defaulter list.
+No, CIBIL does not publish a willful defaulter list.
 Rather individual banks and RBI provide a list of the borrowers who have failed to repay the loan despite their capacity to do so.
-However, CIBIL does maintain a database of cases wherein suit filed cases and non suit filed cases, where a lender can search for a wilful defaulter.
+However, CIBIL does maintain a database of cases wherein suit filed cases and non-suit filed cases, where a lender can search for a willful defaulter.

 Banks and other financial institutions submit customer data regarding loans and credit cards on a monthly basis to CIBIL.

-Q14.
-What do CIBIL suit filed and non-suit filed accounts mean?
+Q13.
+What does CIBIL suit filed and non-suit filed accounts mean?

 This refers to the section called “Credit Enquiries”.
 This section reflects the number of times a request has been made to access your credit report by lenders.
 Lenders usually make a CIBIL enquiry whenever you submit an application for a new loan or credit card.
 If you apply for too many loans or credit cards at the same time, it will result in a greater number of enquiries which might negatively affect your credit score.

 Q15.
 How can I improve my CIBIL score?